-Capital assets (net) decreased by \$389,000 due to a large number of projects placed into service in the CY and a subsequent increase in depreciation expense.
-Cash and cash equivalents increased by \$1,179,000 due to a draw on the HEPC Loan.
+Capital assets (net) decreased by \$439,000 due to the completion of several large projects and a subsequent increase in depreciation and amortization expense.
+Cash and cash equivalents increased by \$1,179,600 due to a draw on the HEPC loan.

-Current liabilities decreased by \$319,000, primarily due to a decrease in accrued liabilities.
+Current Liabilities decreased by \$319,000 as presented in the Statement of Net Position.